GraphTheta: A Distributed Graph Neural Network Learning System With Flexible Training Strategy: Implementation

 \subsection{Distributed Graph Representation}

-Our graph programming abstraction follows the vertex-program paradigm and fits the computational pattern of GNNs which always centers around nodes.
-In our system, the underlying graphs are placed in a distributed environment, which requires efficient graph partitioning algorithms.
-A number of graph partitioning approaches have been proposed, such as vertex-cut, edge-cut, and hybrid-cut solutions.
-Popular graph partitioning algorithms are included in our system to support popular graph processing methods.
+Our graph programming abstraction follows the vertex-program paradigm and fits the computational pattern of GNNs which centers around nodes.
+In our system, the underlying graphs are stored distributively which require fast graph partitioning algorithms for efficient processing.
+A number of graph partitioning approaches have been proposed, such as vertex-cut~\cite{ccatalyurek1996decomposing, gonzalez2012powergraph, jain2013graphbuilder}, edge-cut~\cite{karypis1999parallel, stanton2012streaming, tsourakakis2014fennel}, and hybrid-cut~\cite{chen2019powerlyra} solutions.
+Typical graph partitioning algorithms are included in our system to support popular graph processing methods (The effect of different partitioning methods on performance will be elaborated in Section~\ref{result:partition}).

-To efficiently run GNN-oriented vertex-programs, we propose a new graph partitioning method which evenly distributes nodes to partitions and cuts off cross-partition edges.
+To efficiently run GNN-oriented vertex programs, we propose a new distributed graph representation format which evenly distributes nodes to partitions and cuts off cross-partition edges.
 Similar to PowerGraph, we use master and mirror nodes, where a master node is assigned to one partition and its mirrors are created in other partitions.
 For each edge, our method assigns it to the partition in which its source node is a master (target nodes also can be used as the indicator).
 This way, any edge contains at least one master node.
-The vertex-cut approach used by PowerGraph has the disadvantage of duplicating mirror nodes, resulting in memory overhead for the multi-layer GNN learning.
-To address this problem, our method allows mirror nodes to act as placeholders and only hold node states instead of the actual values.
-In this case, the replica factor is reduced to 1 from $(N_{master} + N_{mirror})/N_{master}$, where $N_{master}$ and $N_{mirror}$ are the number of master and mirror nodes.
-With the partitioning method, the implementation of each primitive in \texttt{GAS} abstraction is composed of several phases.
-Fig.~\ref{message_fig} illustrates the computation of the \texttt{Gather} primitive.